The ATL Airport Community Improvement Districts

-“The Aerotropolis Atlanta CIDs are committed to creating an economically strong, safe, attractive and vibrant community surrounding the world’s most-traveled passenger airport.
+“The AACIDs are greatly committed to creating an economically strong, safe, attractive and vibrant community surrounding the world’s most-traveled passenger airport.
 We are a catalyst for infrastructure enhancement through new investments, project planning, resource management and partnership development.
-We seek to raise the collective value of our community’s commercial properties while making the CIDs a destination for new businesses, residents and visitors.”
+We seek to raise the collective value of our community’s commercial properties while making the AACIDs a destination for new businesses, residents and visitors.”

 What are Community Improvement Districts (CIDs)?

 All Community Improvement Districts (CIDs) in Georgia are founded pursuant to Article IX, Section VII of the Georgia Constitution.
 The constitutional amendment allowing this type entity was approved by the voters in 1984.
 Click HERE to read the Georgia Constitution.